hedyhli/outline.nvim/README.md

   },

   outline_items = {
-    -- Whether to highlight the currently hovered symbol and all direct parents highlight_hovered_item = true,
     -- Show extra details with the symbols (lsp dependent) as virtual next show_symbol_details = true,
     -- Show corresponding line numbers of each symbol on the left column as